Whether you’re planning a magical family vacation or reliving childhood dreams, Disneyland and Disney World are top destinations.

 - Rafiki's Planet Watch

-As you can tell, Magic Kingdom is most similar to Disneyland Park while Disney’s Hollywood Studios has a few similarities to Disney California Adventure, but Disney World as a whole has a lot more lands and attractions to explore.
+As you can tell, Magic Kingdom is most similar to Disneyland Park.
+Meanwhile, Disney’s Hollywood Studios has a few similarities to Disney California Adventure, but Disney World has many more lands and attractions to explore.

 Rides